© 1977, 2001 Kae Cheatham

 Several years later, when Westminster changed publishing direction of their house and back listed the book, I bought up as many copies as I could.
 By word of mouth they sold until, at the end of the century, I was down to five copies.
 By then, with no toddlers or husband, I was living in the West where I knew I belonged, and I published a revised edition of Spotted Flower and the Ponokomita—tweaked a bit and with Internet links; I even wrote a Teacher's Supplement.

-The book is still selling—in print and electronic editions—and I'm currently listed in the Humanities Montana Speakers Bureau for a history program called "Before the Horse: Northern Rockies Lifestyles."
-Since 2004 I've presented this program in many schools and libraries, at state parks and private organizations, and at summer history festivals.
+The book is still selling—in print and electronic editions—and from 2004 - 2019 I was listed in the Humanities Montana Montana Conversations for a history program called "Before the Horse: Northern Rockies Lifestyle."
+I've presented this program in many schools and libraries, at state parks and private organizations, and at summer history festivals.

 Who'da thunk it?